flame/blis/docs/Multithreading.md

 bli_gemm_ex( &alpha, &a, &b, &beta, &c, NULL, &rntm );
 ```
 Note that `rntm_t` objects may be reused over and over again once they are initialized; there is no need to reinitialize them and re-encode their threading values!

+Also, you may pass in `NULL` for the `rntm_t*` parameter of an expert interface.
+This causes the current global settings to be used.

 # Conclusion